cathyshyr/RARE_PHENIX_for_rare_disease_phenotyping/README.md

 ### `Instruction_Fine_Tuning.py`

-Performs supervised fine-tuning of a base LLM using LoRA.
+Performs supervised fine-tuning of a pre-trained LLM.

 **Main steps:**
-- Load the base instruction model
+- Load the pre-trained LLM
 - Load training and evaluation datasets
 - Format each example into an instruction/chat template
 - Apply LoRA for parameter-efficient fine-tuning
 - Run training with the Hugging Face `Trainer`
-- Save the fine-tuned adapter
+- Save the fine-tuned model

 **Output:**
 - Fine-tuned LoRA checkpoint